straw-hat-team/adr/adrs/4937890790/README.md

 Although such concern is not a big concern for more Senior developers, there is some cognitive load when it comes to default exports over named exports.

-What is one of the most challenging things in computer science: naming.
+What is one of the most challenging things in computer science?
+Naming.

 Using default-exports over named-exports forces the user to think about the name of the import.